-Chances are, if you have a small penis you will certainly identify with one, or all of these scenarios.
+Chances are, if you have a small penis, you will certainly identify with one, or all of these scenarios.

-The Defining Moment: Have You had One?
+The Defining Moment: Have You Had One?

-(1) Those Who Are Comfortable in their own skin: Some small penis men have the ability to overcome any perceived disadvantage, and function perfectly.
-For those in this category, they’ve been aware of their penis size, but it hasn’t affected their lives too much.
-They may suffer mild embarrassment when changing in public and cover up, or not use public urinals choosing to use the stalls instead, but otherwise they don’t really think about it that much.
-They are mostly comfortable in their own skin.
+(1) Those Who Are Comfortable in their own skin: Some men can overcome any perceived disadvantage, and function perfectly.
+They’ve been aware of their penis size, but it hasn’t affected their lives too much.
+They may suffer mild embarrassment when changing in public and cover up, or not use public urinals choosing to use the stalls instead, but otherwise, they don’t really think about it much.
+They’re comfortable in their own skin.

 One reader wrote to us and told us his story that illustrates this:

 I was at the gym late one time and had just gone into the shower.
-No one else was there and I began showering.
+No one else was there, and I began showering.
 Shortly after another guy came into the shower and he was only about five-feet seven inches, tall with a slender build, but what caught my attention was he had an enormous penis.
 It had to be close to seven-inches long flaccid, just dangling between his legs.
 And it wasn’t just long, it was also thick.
 I had seen other large penises before, but there was something different this time.
 It’s hard to explain, but a lightbulb went on in my mind.